spikeof2010/SpikesRelics/README.md

 A pack of ~12 relics along with 5 colorless cards.

-1.Ancient Exoskeleton
+1. Ancient Exoskeleton
    - Boss Relic for Defect
    - Start off combat with +1 focus, +2 orb slots, 1 frost channeled, and 11 block.
-2.Cosmic Isotope
+2. Cosmic Isotope
    - Boss Relic
    - At the beginning of your turn, add 1 energy.
 Enemies start combat with 5 plated armor and 1 artifact.
-3.Crusty Spines
+3. Crusty Spines
    - Common Relic
    - At the beginning of each turn, gain 1 thorns.
-4.Daeva Fist
+4. Daeva Fist
    - Uncommon Relic
    - For every 4 skills you play, deal 3 damage to all enemies and gain 2 plated armor.
-5.Explosive Vial
+5. Explosive Vial
    - Shop Relic
    - Whenenver you use a potion, deal 7 damage to ALL enenies.
 6.Gloom Polyp
    - Boss Relic for Silent
    - At the beginning of combat, gain 2 Noxious Fumes.
 Every 2 turns, gain 1 Noxious Fumes.
-7.Miniature Black Hole
+7. Miniature Black Hole
    - Rare Relic
    - Every 5 turns, apply slow to the enemy.
-8.Rolling Boulder
+8. Rolling Boulder
    - Common Relic
    - Every 4 turns, gain 20 block.
-9.Sandwich
+9. Sandwich
    - Boss Relic
    - At the beginning of each turn, draw 1 card and add one card at random to your hand.
 It costs 0 until end of turn.
-10.Snail Shell
+10. Snail Shell
     - Common Relic
     - At the beginning of combat, gain 1 Metallicize, 1 Plated Armor, 1 Blur, and 3 block.
-11.Toy Horse
+11. Toy Horse
     - Uncommon Relic
     - At the beginning of your turn, if you're below 50% HP, gain 2 strength.
-12.Wizard Hat
+12. Wizard Hat
     - Uncommon Relic
     - Whenever you play 3 or more skills in a single turn, draw 2 more cards your next turn.

 Colorless Cards Include

-1.Assess [0]
+1. Assess [0]
    -Skill
    -If the enemy intends to attack, draw 2 cards.
-2.Degenerate [2]
+2. Degenerate [2]
    -Attack
    -Deal 15 damage.
 Add a cheaper, weaker copy of this card into your discard pile.
-3.Feint [2]/
+3. Feint [2]
    -Skill
    -If the enemy intends to debuff you, gain 10 block and gain 1 artifact.
-4.Reforge [3]
+4. Reforge [3]
    -Skill
    -Upgrade your hand.
 Cards that are already upgraded cost 1 less to play for the rest of combat.
-5.Sharp Hide [1]
+5. Sharp Hide [1]
    -Skill
    -Gain 2 Thorns.
 Exhaust.